New fund for innovation adoption launched

 “The aim of this fund is to help plug that gap, giving teams in our partnership the opportunity to receive funding to adopt, spread or further test innovations that have the potential to reduce harm to patients and improve care”

 Kate Hall, Chief Operating Officer and Director of Capability Development for UCLPartners said: “Lack of funds can often be a barrier to adopting new practices, treatments or technologies to improve health and care.
-This aim of this fund is to support staff working on the frontline to turn their improvement ideas into a reality, improving their working practices and providing safer, higher quality care for patients”
+The aim of this fund is to support staff working on the frontline to turn their improvement ideas into a reality, improving their working practices and providing safer, higher quality care for patients”